Arkham Stories (I.e. the Cthulhu-hack I use)

 Magick:

 As in other Chtulhu-esque games, there are ways to engage the Mythos as Investigators that does not involve running, hiding or shooting.
-Some cultists might have access to Magick and when finding dangerous tomes the characters might also get access to not only knowledge but also spells.
-In general, I found it best not to make Magick too accessible but that's just the way I run my games.
-I find it takes away from the weirdness when you can control it with dice rolls.
+Some cultists might have access to Magick, and when finding dangerous tomes, the characters might also get access to not only knowledge but also spells.

 Tomes could include spells.
 I think, learning a spell really depends on the spell and the tome.
 If it's a quick chant maybe the Investigator can learn it just while studying the tome, with no further roll needed but maybe it's a hidden ritual that has to be uncovered with more rolls.

 Spells that are uncovered can be used (who would have guessed).
 Spells should be handled individually also.
-There are different axis that can be modified to create an individual spell.
+There are different axes that can be modified to create an individual spell.

 Magick: What does the spell actually do?
 I think the best spells have effects that are explainable otherwise.
 Only powerful Magick should be visibly magical.